-The U.S.-South Korea negotiations are scheduled to begin the week of June 5, 2006.
-The stakes are high for both countries, perhaps more for South Korea given its high dependency on the United States in trade.
+Both sides are still striving to complete the negotiation before the expiration of TPA.
 To consider the prospects for the negotiations, one might examine those factors that promote success and those that could prove problematic.

 Factors Promoting Success

 Among the factors promoting success is the political commitment of the U.S. and South Korean leaders as demonstrated by their decision to undertake the negotiations in the first place.
 The February 2, 2006 announcement to negotiate occurred after many years of discussions and studies on the feasibility of such an endeavor and presumably a clear understanding of its potential pitfalls.
 The joint political commitment implies a sense of mutual trust that could carry negotiators through the rough periods of negotiations.